Nerve Supply Of Lower Limb Question And Answers

 Common Peroneal Nerve Beginning

-• Begins as smaller terminal branch of sciatic nerve in the back of thigh.
+• Begins as a smaller terminal branch of the sciatic nerve in the back of the thigh.

 Common Peroneal Nerve Course

-• It descends downwards along the medial side of the tendon of the biceps femoris up to the lateral angle of the popliteal fossa.
+• Common Peroneal Nerve descends downwards along the medial side of the tendon of the biceps femoris up to the lateral angle of the popliteal fossa.

-• It further descends downwards to turn around the lateral surface of fiula.
+• Common Peroneal Nerve further descends downwards to turn around the lateral surface of fibula.

-• The rest of nerve lies in the substance of the peroneus longus muscle.
+• The rest of the nerve lies in the substance of the peroneus longus muscle.

 Common Peroneal Nerve Termination